-Even if their financial situation is 100% a result of their own poor decisions, they shouldn’t have to go without the basics.
+Even if their financial situation is 100% a result of their own poor decisions or elder fraud, they shouldn’t have to go without the basics.

 Financial struggle is a real concern for anyone.
 But, for an aging population, it becomes even more critical.